microsoft/FluidFramework/.changeset/thick-birds-vanish.md

 "@fluidframework/tree": patch
 ---

-Fix document-corrupting bug when rebasing over move compositions
+Fix document-corrupting bug when rebasing over move compositions.

+Before this fix, if multiple users concurrently performed moves (possibly by reverting prior moves), there was a chance that the document would become corrupted.